neel123go/neel123go/README.md

 </div>

-#### <div align="left">Hi!
+#### <p align="left">Hi!
 I am Ayoun Paul Neel, A web developer who is fascinated by everything in web development.
-I care about writing clean code and genuinely love to learn more about web development.</div>
+I care about writing clean code and genuinely love to learn more about web development.</p>

 - 🔭 I’m currently working on [Capture Web Application](https://capture-e966c.web.app/)